-- 85.I lived with for about a year.
-She had a big house think she took me in out of pity and guilt.

-was the hardest man in Elgin.
+- 85.1 lived with for about a year.
+She had a big house in Elgin.
+I think she took me in out of pity and guilt. - 86.1 was raped when I was living with .
+It was my sister's eighteenth birthday and she begged me to go to go dancing with her to a place called the Red Shoes in Elgin.
+I was only fifteen and stupidly thought my big sister would look after me.
+I wanted to dance and nothing else.
+A man called asked me to dance and my sister told me it was okay to dance with him as he was the hardest man in Elgin.
 He raped me later that night when he was walking me home.

-87.I went back to that night, had a bath, and then shut myself in the bedroom for eight days.
-It tried to speak to me but I wouldn't speak to anybody.
+- 87.1 went back to see a that night, had a bath, and then shut myself in the bedroom for eight days. tried to speak to me but I wouldn't speak to anybody.
 I then flipped my lid and they put me into Brimmond Remand Home.
-I think the children's panel made the decision to put me there.

-88.1 never told the police what had happened to me.
-Another girl, called had been raped in Elgin and set on fire.
-She was made out to be the biggest slut and the ones who did it were only jailed for three months.
-I think I told .
+I think the children's panel made the decision to put me there. - 88.1 never told the police what had happened to me.
+Another girl, called 1 biggest slut and the ones who did it were only jailed for three months.
+I think I told 1.
 She knew something was wrong.